SpikeInterface/probeinterface/doc/overview.rst

 Overview
 =======

+.. currentmodule:: probeinterface

 Preample
 ---------------

-To record neural electrical signal, manufacturers are developping have provide "silicon probe".
+To record neural electrical signals, manufacturers provides "silicon probe".
-Theses are multi channel electrodes arrays able to record from 4 to thousands channels  at once.
+Theses are multi channel electrodes arrays able to record from four to thousands channels  at once.

-Theses probe have generally complex mapping (aka layout aka geomtery) and also complex wiring.
+Theses probes have generally a complex mapping (aka layout, aka geometry) and also complex wiring.

-Theses probes are themself connect to a recording device  (openephys, blackrock, ripple, plexon, itan).
+Theses probes are themself connect to a recording device  (openephys, blackrock, ripple, plexon, itan, multichannelsystem...).
 The device itself is generally a headstage (small amplifier) and the main device (headstage hub).

-The complexity of the probe wiring and device wiring lead to very difficult task to make linka **physical electrode** on the probe and the **logical channel index** on the device.
+The complexity of the probe wiring and device wiring lead to very difficult task to make link between **physical electrodeon the probe**  and **logical channel index on the device** .

-Recent spike sorting algorithm rely mainly on the probe geometry.
+Recent spike sorting algorithm rely mainly on the probe geometry (aka mapping).
 So there is a need to handle correctly probe geometry and the underlying wiring.

-One example :
+One example , imagine you have :

-A probe **neuronexus A1x32-Poly2** with the headstage **intan RHD32** using **omnetics 1315** and  connected on the **port B of open ephys board**.
+   * A probe **neuronexus A1x32-Poly2**
+   * with the headstage **intan RHD32** using **omnetics 1315**
+   * connected on the **port B of open ephys board** What would be the final channel mapping ?
-This is a total headache for the user about channels.
+This is a total headache for the end user.
 Anyone having done it once know it  totally.

 Scope
 ---------

-The scope of this project is handle one (or several) Probe with two simple python class **Probe** and **ProbeBunch**.
+The scope of this project is handle one (or several) Probe with two simple python classes : :py:class:`Probe` and :py:class:`ProbeBunch`.

-Theses class handle
+Theses class handle:
   * probe geometry (2d, 3d electrode layout)
   * probe shape (contour of the probe)
   * shape of electrodes